hardayal/EVA/Session_1/README.md

 >####
 > Kernel: A kernel is used to extract a particular feature from an object.
 Eg: vertical lines or horizontal lines or curved lines will all be 3 different kernels.
 Another example could be to extracting rice grains(from a prepared dish) using a rice grain kernel or extracting peas(from a prepared dish) using a kernel.

-Channel: A channel however is like a bucket storing extracted features of a particular type. eg: all the vertical lines or all the horizontal lines extracted from a particular kernel will create a channel.
+> Channel: A channel however is like a bucket storing extracted features of a particular type. example: all the vertical lines or all the horizontal lines extracted from a particular kernel will create a channel.

 ***
 ### Why should we only (well mostly) use 3x3 Kernels?